When is the Chernoff Exponent for Quantum Operations finite?: Notations and Preliminaries

 \end{fact}

-The trace distance is a static measure quantifying how close two quantum states are and closely related to the discrimination of quantum states.
-Let us consider the two hypotheses $H_0$ and $H_1$ that a given unknown quantum state is either prepared in $\rho_0$ or $\rho_1$ respectively and we also assume that the prior probability distribution of $\rho_0$ and $\rho_1$ are $\pi_0$ and $\pi_1$ which add up to one.
-The physical strategy to discriminate between these two hypotheses is to perform a positive-operator valued measure (POVM) on the quantum state with two outcomes, 0 and 1.
-Such a POVM has two elements $\{M_0,M_1\}$ satisfying $M_0,M_1\in \mathrm{Pos}(\cH)$ and $M_0+M_1=I$, where $I$ is the identity matrix of $\cH$.
-The aim of discrimination of states is to find those $M_0$ and $M_1$ which minimise the total error $P_e$ which is \be P_e = \pi_0\mathrm{Tr}[E_1\rho_0]+\pi_1\mathrm{Tr}[E_0\rho_1]. \ee This optimal error has been identified by Helstrom in the following equation: \be P_{e,min} = \frac{1}{2}\left(1-\mathrm{Tr}|\pi_1\rho_1-\pi_1\rho_0|\right). \ee
+The trace distance is a static measure quantifying how close two quantum states are and is closely related to the discrimination of quantum states.
+Let us consider the two hypotheses, $H_0$ and $H_1$.
+Hypothesis $H_0$ assumes that a given unknown quantum state is equal to $\rho_0$, and Hypothesis $H_1$ assumes that a given unknown quantum state is equal to $\rho_1$.
+We assume that the prior probability distribution of $\rho_0$ and $\rho_1$ are $\Pi_0$ and $\Pi_1$, respectively, which add up to one.

+A physical strategy to discriminate between these two hypotheses is to perform a positive-operator valued measure (POVM) on the quantum state with two outcomes, 0 and 1.
+Such a POVM has two elements $\{E_0,E_1\}$ satisfying $E_0,E_1\in \mathrm{Pos}(\cH)$ and $E_0+E_1=I$, where $I$ is the identity matrix of $\cH$.
+The aim of quantum state discrimination is to find the elements $E_0$ and $E_1$ that minimize the total error $P_{err}$, which is \be P_{err} = \Pi_0\mathrm{Tr}[E_1\rho_0]+\Pi_1\mathrm{Tr}[E_0\rho_1]. \ee